Norway

+Harald V of the House of Glücksburg is the current King of Norway.
+Jonas Gahr Støre has been Prime Minister of Norway since 2021.
+As a unitary state with a constitutional monarchy, Norway divides state power between the parliament, the cabinet, and the supreme court, as determined by the 1814 constitution.
 Norway has both administrative and political subdivisions on two levels: counties and municipalities.
 The Sámi people have a certain amount of self-determination and influence over traditional territories through the Sámi Parliament and the Finnmark Act.
-Norway maintains close ties with both the European Union and the United States.
-Norway is also a founding member of the United Nations, NATO, the European Free Trade Association, the Council of Europe, the Antarctic Treaty, and the Nordic Council; a member of the European Economic Area, the WTO, and the OECD; and a part of the Schengen Area.
-In addition, the Norwegian languages share mutual intelligibility with Danish and Swedish.
+Norway maintains close ties with the European Union and the United States.
+Norway is a founding member of the United Nations, NATO, the European Free Trade Association, the Council of Europe, the Antarctic Treaty, and the Nordic Council; a member of the European Economic Area, the WTO, and the OECD; and a part of the Schengen Area.
+The Norwegian dialects share mutual intelligibility with Danish and Swedish.

 Norway maintains the Nordic welfare model with universal health care and a comprehensive social security system, and its values are rooted in egalitarian ideals.
 The Norwegian state has large ownership positions in key industrial sectors, having extensive reserves of petroleum, natural gas, minerals, lumber, seafood, and fresh water.
 The petroleum industry accounts for around a quarter of the country's gross domestic product (GDP).
 On a per-capita basis, Norway is the world's largest producer of oil and natural gas outside of the Middle East.

-The country has the fourth-highest per-capita income in the world on the World Bank and IMF lists.
-On the CIA's GDP (PPP) per capita list (2015 estimate) which includes autonomous territories and regions, Norway ranks as number eleven.
-It has the world's largest sovereign wealth fund, with a value of US$1 trillion.
-Norway has the second highest Human Development Index ranking in the world, previously holding the top position between 2001 and 2006, and between 2009 and 2019; it also has the second highest inequality-adjusted ranking per 2021.
-Norway ranked first on the World Happiness Report for 2017 and currently ranks first on the OECD Better Life Index, the Index of Public Integrity, the Freedom Index, and the Democracy Index.
-Norway also has one of the lowest crime rates in the world.
+The country has the fourth- and eighth-highest per-capita income in the world on the World Bank's and IMF's list, respectively.
+It has the world's largest sovereign wealth fund, with a value of US$1.3 trillion.

-Although the majority of Norway's population is ethnic Norwegian, in the 21st century immigration has accounted for more than half of population growth; in 2021, the five largest minority groups in the country were the descendants of Polish, Lithuanian, Somali, Pakistani, and Swedish immigrants.